-Breakfast, lunch and dinner are served on weekdays in the Wick Student Center; brunch and dinner are served on Saturdays and Sundays.
+Breakfast, lunch and dinner are served on weekdays in the John R. Yurtchuk Student Center; brunch and dinner are served on Saturdays and Sundays.
 Adequate parking is available for non-Canavan resident students who need to park their cars on campus.
 Students residing in Canavan Hall are able to have cars, but must park them at Collegiate Village.
-Canavan Hall residents pay a reduced parking fee for their pass.
 All vehicles (including those belonging to Canavan residents) must be registered with the University; parking permits are required.

 Residence Halls are open only while classes are in session.
 If housing is needed during breaks and holidays, students must complete a break housing form in accordance with the timeline set forth by the Housing & Residence Life Office.
 Students requesting to stay must be granted approval and must have a Daemenrelated reason to stay on campus (e.g., athletics, class).
+There may be a cost associated with staying over breaks.